newrelic/newrelic-azure-devops-statistics/INSTALLATION.md

 9) Configure Azure Function App

-`az functionapp create --name newrelic-devops-functions --storage-account newrelicdevops1234 --consumption-plan-location westeurope --runtime node --resource-group newrelic-devops --functions-version 3`
+`az functionapp create --name newrelic-devops-functions-1234 --storage-account newrelicdevops1234 --consumption-plan-location westeurope --runtime node --resource-group newrelic-devops --functions-version 4`

+If you get a message that the website already exists, change the numbers after `--name newrelic-devops-functions-1234` to something else, for example `--namenewrelic-devops-functions-4567`.
+Remember the name of your function as we will need it in the next steps.

 10) Install Azure functions CLI